 There is a lot that goes into planning a trip overseas, and especially a trip to Italy.
 We also understand how stressful this process can be.
 You can easily follow our 10 days in Italy itinerary or choose to develop your own by adding to or taking away from our suggestions.

-If you have extra time, I would definitely recommend adding in some of Italy’s off the beaten track destinations like Castelluccio or Matera to your Italy vacation.
+If you have extra time, I would definitely recommend adding some of Italy’s off-the-beaten-track destinations like Castelluccio or Matera to your Italy vacation.

-Of course, you can also go your own way and plan a completely different Italy itinerary if you choose to do so.
+Of course, you can also go your own way and plan a completely different Italian itinerary if you choose to do so.
 The options are endless when planning your trip to Italy!

 We have visited Italy several times.
 Somehow I keep convincing Marty to go back and add it to every trip we take to Europe.
 I wonder if he has noticed yet?!